 Best password managers

 - NordPass: NordPass is best if you don’t want extra frills and need a user-friendly interface with a safe online experience on any device.
 It has autofill features, secure notes, a password generator, and a password health report.
-Nord Security is one of the top names in cybersecurity, and its password manager is encrypted with xChaCha20 protocols and offers multi-factor authentication (MFA) like biometric login.
+Nord Security is one of the top names in cybersecurity, and its password manager uses the xChaCha20 encryption protocol and offers multi-factor authentication (MFA), including biometric login.

 - Keeper: Keeper is a password manager that provides plenty of features with your security in mind.
 It offers digital legacy in case of an emergency, BreachWatch for dark web monitoring (at an additional cost), and even a self-destruct feature if there are too many login attempts.
 Every record in your vault is protected with AES 256-bit and zero-knowledge encryption, so you can only encrypt and decrypt your data.
 Keeper also offers biometric login.